s-pap/Etch-A-Sketch/README.md

 # Etch-A-Sketch
-Based off the old school etch a sketch
+Based off the old school etch a sketch.
+Coded in python using the turtle moduale.